-Since its inception it has continued to develop and it is now possible to take a CertHE, Foundation degree and BSc(Hons) in forensic collision investigation.
+Since its inception as a University Certificate of Professional Development (UCPD) the qualification has continued to develop and it is now possible to take a UCPD, Foundation degree (FdSc) and full Honours degree BSc(Hons) in forensic road collision investigation.

-The programme is constantly evolving as technology changes.
-The programme team meets annually with leading practitioners from the police and Institute of Traffic Accident Investigators to ensure the programme remains fit for purpose.
+The qualifications are constantly evolving as technology changes.
+The programme team meets annually with leading practitioners from the criminal and civil sides of the industry as well as lead bodies such as the Institute of Traffic Accident Investigators to ensure the programme remains fit for purpose.

 Forensic collision is based around maths and physics.
 There are plenty of practical aspects too.
 However you cannot get away from the fact that at some stage you are going to have to do a series of mathematical calculations which you incorporate into a report and present to the Court.